 - Monitor carefully the critical dates for loan application and approval.
 Buyers may forfeit their right to exercise a contingency if they don't do it within the specified date(s).
 The sooner the Buyers get their loan fully approved, the better.

 - Is the contingency worded vaguely ("subject to loan approval at terms acceptable to Buyers")?
 Its wording must be clearly defined (i.e. what is "acceptable"?)

 - Have the Buyers "locked in" their interest rate?
-With interest rates fluctuating like they are, it is possible than an upward shift may prevent the Buyers from qualifying for the amount, even if they were previously pre-qualified (at a lower interest
+With interest rates fluctuating like they are, it is possible than an upward shift may prevent the Buyers from qualifying for the amount, even if they were previously pre-qualified (at a lower interest rate)

 - The "Contingent on Appraisal" clause

 - Is there adequate time to conduct the appraisal and go through underwriting before the closing date?
-This contingency can get tricky if the market is falling: Underwriters may reject the appraisal if it has been done more than 30 days prior
+This contingency can get tricky if the market is falling: Underwriters may reject the appraisal if it has been done more than 30 days prior to the closing.

 - Is it a VA appraisal that may require repairs to be accepted?
 What lead time does the appraiser require to re-inspect after the repairs have been made?

 - Monitor carefully the deadlines to conduct the Buyers' due diligence